This French Connection is an edible one.

 Then Make a Donation of at least $10 (US).
 Each $10 donation gives you one raffle ticket towards the prize you chose.

-For US donors, if your company has agreed to match your charitable donation, please remember to select that option and fill in the necessary information so we may claim the corporate match.
+donation, please remember to select that option and fill in the necessary information

 Do not forget to leave your e-mail address so we can contact all you lucky winners.